Offirmo/offirmo-monorepo/stack--current/3-advanced--multi/rich-text-format/README.md

 The goal is to
 - be semantic
 - be render-able in both terminal and browser = ascii, html, react...
+- being able to be serialized and transferred across protocols
+- being usable as a Hypermedia representation for true REST
+- challenge JSON, markdown, HTML in some aspects

 This format is half-way between raw text and html, a bit similar to Markdown.